PAMGuard/PAMGuard/readme.md

 PAMGuard is available on Windows and MacOS and can be downloaded from the [PAMGuard website](https://pamguard.org).
 Note that we are considering a Linux installer but it is not available at this time.

 ## Quick start tutorial
+The easiest way to get started with PAMGuard is to work through our tutorials available at [www.pamguard.org/tutorials](https://www.pamguard.org/tutorials.html)

 PAMGuard is a modular program with two modes; real-time and viewer.
 Typically a user will start with real-time model, either in the field collecting data or post processing sound files from a recorder.
 Once data are processed, users move on to viewer mode where data can be explored and further processed.

 Upon opening PAMGuard for the first time you are greeted with a blank screen.
 You must add a series of modules to create the desired acoustic workflow - this is referred to as PAMGuard *data model*.
 For example if processing sound files then first add the Sound Acquisition module **_File->Add Modules->Sound Processing->Sound Acquisition_**.
 Then add the desired detection algorithms e.g.  **_File->Add Modules->Detector->Click Detectors_**.
 Some modules (such as the click detector) have their own bespoke displays, others are added to more generalised displays.
 For example, the whistle and moan detector module shows detections on a spectrogram display, time base display, map etc. First add a new tab using  **_File->Add Modules->Displays->User Display_**.
 Click on the user display tab and then from the top menu select **_User display-> New Spectrogram_**.
 Right click on the added spectrogram and select whistle and moan contours to show whistle detections overlaid on the raw spectrogram.